elephantscale/es-training-new/course-outlines/Cybersecurity-drafts/SolarWinds-webinar.md

 * **walled garden**
 * All apps go through a strict Apple approval process
 * But when the most advanced hackers do succeed in breaking in
-    * Apple’s extraordinary defenses end up protecting the attackers themselves
+    * Apple's extraordinary defenses end up protecting the attackers themselves
-* "It’s a double-edged sword" - _Bill Marczak_
+* "It's a double-edged sword" - _Bill Marczak_

 ![](../images/pexels-mali-maeder-102104.jpg)